 To assess the impact of Stage 1 airport development, modelling predictions are compared against a 2030 Future Base Case.
 A number of days were selected for detailed analysis, representing days when peak ozone impacts may be expected.
 Days with high observed ozone (1-hour ozone concentrations greater than 70 ppb and 4-hour ozone concentrations greater than 65 ppb) and good model performance (bias within $\pm 15\%$ in peak values) were selected for analysis.
-The selection of days for analysis follows guidance provided in the NSW EPA's tiered procedure for ozone assessment.
+The selection of days for analysis follows guidance provided in the EPA's tiered procedure for ozone assessment.

 The selection of historical dates in January and February 2009 may appear counter intuitive for the modelling future emissions in 2030 and 2063.
-However, these dates simply represent the meteorological conditions that have historically led to peak ozone formation and which the model has effectively captured for peak ozone formation in the context of future emission scenarios.
+However, the actual dates are arbitrary, and could be presented, for example as "Peak ozone day 1, Peak ozone day 2...etc.".
+They simply represent modelling periods when meteorological conditions are conducive to peak ozone formation and there is confidence in the model being able to accurately predict peak ozone formation with future emissions from the airport added.